logo

 Birth parents’ right in foster care

-As part of the 1989 Children Act, both local authorities and independent foster agencies, like Capstone, are required to support contact with your foster child’s biological family, unless it’s not in the best interest of the child.
+As part of the 1989 Children Act, both local authorities and independent foster agencies are required to support contact with your foster child’s biological family, unless it’s not in the best interest of the child.
 The amount of interaction between the birth families and the child will depend on a number of factors including;

 • Age of the child: Younger children might need more contact to maintain a relationship, whereas teenagers may require less.